Dynatrace/dynatrace-configuration-as-code/documentation/docs/Guides/add_new_api.md

 ## Deprecating configuration types

 Sometimes it's necessary to deprecate certain configuration types.
-This could have several reasons such as the DT API being deprecated or breaking functional changes (e.g. *dashboard-v2* resolves name uniques challenges of the *dashboard* configuration type).
+This could have several reasons such as the DT API being deprecated or breaking functional changes (e.g. *dashboard-v2* resolves name uniqueness challenges of the *dashboard* configuration type).

 As a best practise, such configurations are kept in the format: `<deprecated-configuration>-v<version increment>` (e.g. *dashboard-v2*).